infojam-james/Test-Cases/First-Aid/first-aid-7.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Undoing a save to the First Aid form
+#Cancelling a save to the First Aid form

 ##Description
-The user should be able to undo a save when making changes to the First Aid form
+The user should be able to cancel a save when making changes to the First Aid form

 ##Preconditions
 + The tester must already be registered with an email address and password.